jaredly/j2/Roadmap.md

 the effects examples
 and/or a nice error coalescing example.

+# TYPE INFERENCE

+Ok sooo I think I want `typeMatches` to return `false` or a list of new constraints that must be successfully applied in order for the types to match.

+ohhh also what happens when we .. have a type variable on either side of the typeMatches? like `(a, b) => a(b) + takesInt(a)`?

+hmmm so `(a, b) => (a == b, takesInt(a), a == b)`
+.. the first a==b fails, the second one succeeds.
+I guess I need to do an inference pass first, and then a 'highlight all errors' pass.
+Yeah it doesn't work to mix them.

+# Patternings

+- Enum (w/ or w/o payload specified)
+- Constants
+- Exaustiveness
+-

 # Let & If
 What validation do I need?
 - [x] let, pattern must match initializer type